OpenSpartan/openspartan-workshop/CURRENTRELEASE.md

 - All currency now displays titles in the battle pass view.
 - Fixed the bug where the nameplate was not being rendered even though the image is available.
 - [#31] Data from [The Exchange](https://www.halowaypoint.com/news/welcome-to-the-exchange) is now rendered in a separate tab, allowing convenient tracking of what's currently on the market.
+- Matches in the matches list are now ordered by their end time, making it easier to parse the last games.
+- [#21] Added an experimental loose search setting, that speeds up match updates.
+It's disabled by default but can significantly improve match update performance after matches are already populated in the database.

 Refer to [**getting started guide**](https://openspartan.com/docs/workshop/guides/get-started/) to start using OpenSpartan Workshop.